Skip to main content

 • Offline Capability: No — requires an active connection

-• Add-on Required: Time Clock add-on for Verification and Geofencing features
+• Add-on Required: Time Clock add-on for Verification and Geofencing

 • Role Required: Account Administrator only